 Once you’ve compared the available offers and selected a card, you can fill out an application.

 - Click on the “Apply now” button of the desired option.

 - Provide the requested information in the application form.

-- Submit the completed and revised application.
+- Submit the completed application.

 Increasing the Chances of Getting Approved